NunnaVamsiKrishna/Full_Stack_Open_2021/README.md

 ✅ HOW (Detailed, Behavior + Mindset Version)

-I approached every task with an emphasis on engineering excellence, scalability, and alignment with long-term product vision — not just short-term implementation.
-I ensured that all components I built were modular, reusable, and aligned with industry-standard architectural practices.
+Throughout this year, I consciously followed the Barclays principles — Simpler, Better, and More Balanced in everything I built.
+I always focused on reducing unnecessary complexity, designing solutions that were clean and efficient, and making sure my approach was balanced between user experience, technical feasibility, and future scalability.

+I also made sure my work reflected the RISES principles — being responsible in decision-making, innovative in exploring better approaches, sustainable and efficient in the way I structured solutions, and secure by design.
+These principles helped me think beyond just immediate delivery and focus on building solutions that are long-lasting and enterprise-ready.

-I actively collaborated with backend engineers, UX teams, and product stakeholders, ensuring that technical feasibility, user experience, and business intent remained synchronized throughout the process.
-Even when UX was not yet available, I proactively contributed a working prototype instead of waiting for finalized inputs, showing ownership and initiative.
+In terms of execution, I collaborated closely with backend engineers, UX designers, and product stakeholders, ensuring smooth alignment across all dimensions.
+Even in ambiguous situations — like when UX designs weren’t yet finalized — I took proactive initiative to create early working prototypes, which helped leadership visualize the concept and make faster decisions.

-I maintained a problem-solving and impact-first mindset, focusing on building solutions that reduce future maintenance efforts and speed up team velocity.
-Throughout this journey, I transitioned from a new graduate into a confident frontend engineer capable of thinking at a solution architecture level, while still remaining humble, open to feedback, and strongly focused on team success and customer value.
+Overall, this year has helped me grow from a fresh graduate into a confident frontend engineer who not only writes code, but thinks about architecture, scalability, and real business impact, while always staying collaborative and open to learning.